-The Company is exposed to liquidity risk.
+Liquidity risk is the risk that the Company cannot meet its financial obligations associated with financial liabilities in full.
+The Company is exposed to liquidity risk and manages it through the management of its capital structure, as outlined below.
 All of the Company's current financial liabilities are anticipated to mature within the next fiscal period.
 The Company intends to settle these with funds from its positive working capital position.